Mailman (City Letter Carrier)

 I generally don't wear winter boots but I wear rubber overshoes if there is snow on the ground.
 These are the same thing I'd wear if it were raining outside.
 The brand I use is Tingley and they come in at least 3 dfferent height overshoes.
 They aren't really warm so I wear thermal socks in the winter so my feet and toes don't freeze.

-Asked by Jay almost 10 years ago
+Asked by Mark over 9 years ago

-Asked by newcca89 over 10 years ago
+Asked by Danny Boy almost 10 years ago